 This hotel is dripping with Favignese history.
 Its central location is perfect for visitors while it still exudes privacy and relaxation.
 Enjoy a meal in the central courtyard or go for a short walk to the nearby town squares.
 Massages and wellness treatments are also available on site.

 As is the case in many Mediterranean countries, the middle of the day is siesta time.
 From 2pm-5pm we had a very hard time finding many places (restaurants or markets) that were open.
 You really should plan accordingly because on an occasion or two we were left wondering what we’d have for lunch because nothing was open.

 One other thing worth noting is that many restaurants on the island are pretty pricy.
 For a family of four eating out every meal, or even every day was not financially feasible.
 There are three main grocery stores on the island and I highly recommend using them to make a few meals!

 This is a really typical Sicilian sandwich shop that we fell in love with.
-Inside we found loads of local guys getting sandwiches for lunch and new we’d hit a home run.
+Inside we found loads of local guys getting sandwiches for lunch and knew we’d hit a home run.
 Order whatever you want from inside the front case, they’ve also got sandwiches listed on the sideboard.
 Excellent and affordable.

-Our go to bakery.
+Our go-to bakery.
 Not a huge selection but really good quality and the lady behind the counter was so friendly.

 Bar du Marinaru